chri3i/Ruvaak-Readme/README.md

 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
 And quite frankly I do not know if widescreen even works on AE yet

+### Overpowered Enemies

+Enemies are spawned from leveled lists which are semi-random.
+Ruvaak is not De-Leveled but there are occasionally high level enemies in lower level areas.
+Tough luck, come back later and try your luck.
+There are also some extremly powerful bosses scattered around the world.
+Those are meant for mid to high level characters, avoid them as a low level character.

+### I can't draw my weapons underwater

+That's how the mod works and i can't change anything about that.
+To fight underwater you need to have your weapons drawn before going in.

+### OP Loot

+There are some extremely powerful items in most of the dungeon boss chests.
+While i might make some adjustments, you can assume it's intentional.
+I want loot to feel rewarding, after all, there's a chance that you had some tough battles before getting to the chest.

 ### Survival Mode